 , a company that services airplanes, to Florex

 , an environmentally friendly producer of cleaning products.
-Each tour is conducted entirely in Spanish and gives insight into the business world of a Latin American country, allowing students to examine similarities and differences from American styles and understand the importance of building relationships and acknowledging various perspectives.
+Each tour is conducted entirely in Spanish and gives insight into the business world of a Latin American country, allowing students to examine similarities and differences from their own and understand the importance of building relationships and acknowledging various perspectives.

 In addition, students participate in a “Mission Impossible” activity, where they are given tasks around town that they must complete in Spanish.
 The assignments include anything from ordering a meal at McDonald’s to researching more about the government or country to getting a manicure and pedicure at a local salon.
 The activities also include the planning of a fiesta for the girls of a nearby orphanage.
 Students order a cake from a bakery, purchase piñatas, and stuff goody bags for the girls.
 When the students arrive to throw the party, the girls eagerly give tours of their rooms, teach popular dances and songs, take pictures, play games, and interact with the students.
 It is a great hands-on community service project that can be carried out successfully and meaningfully within the one-week time frame.